dell/csm-docs/content/docs/deployment/csmoperator/modules/observability.md

   kubectl create namespace karavi
   ```
 - Enable Observability module and components in [sample manifests](https://github.com/dell/csm-operator/tree/main/samples).
 If cert-manager has already been installed, don't enable it.
 - Observability will deploy with self-signed certificates by default.
-If you want to have custom certificates created instead, please generate certificates and private keys, encode them in base64, and insert them into the sample file as shown below for whichever components you are enabling:
+If you want to have custom certificates created instead, please generate certificates and private keys, encode them in base64, and insert them into the sample file as shown below for whichever components you are enabling.
+If none of the pods deploy, check the operator logs to see if there is an error with the certificates.
+If the pods deploy but the karavi pods never complete, check the cert-manager controller logs to see if there are issues with certificate creation.
 ```
     # observability: allows to configure observability
     - name: observability